aguo921/Tipping-Points/readme.md

 We look at several indicators that could act as early warning signals to upcoming transitions, for both time-series models and spatial models.

+## Authors

+This project was undertaken by Angela Guo under the supervision of Associate Professor Graham Donovan in the 2022-2023 Summer Research Programme for the Department of Mathematics in the University of Auckland.

 ## Requirements

 This project is in Python 3.